-There are vaccines available to offer protection from some of the bacteria that can cause bacterial meningitis.\ The vaccines are safe and effective (85-90 percent).
+There are vaccines available to offer protection from some of the bacteria that can cause bacterial meningitis.
+The vaccines are safe and effective (85-90 percent).
 They can cause mild side effects, such as redness and pain at the injection site lasting up to two days.
 Immunity develops within seven to ten days after the vaccine is given and lasts for up to five years.

-- What should you do if you think you or a friend might have bacterial meningitis?
-You should seek prompt medical attention. - Where can you get more information?
+What should you do if you think you or a friend might have bacterial meningitis?

+You should seek prompt medical attention.

+Where can you get more information?

 Your school nurse, family doctor, and the staff at your local or regional health department office are excellent sources for information on all communicable diseases.
 You may also call your local health department or Regional Department of State Health Services office to ask about a meningococcal vaccine.
-Additional information may also be found at the websites for the Centers for Disease Control and Prevention, http://www.cdc.gov, and the Department of State Health Services, http://www.dshs.state.tx.us.
+Additional information may also be found at the websites for the Centers for Disease Control and Prevention, and the Department of State Health Services, particularly the CDC's information on bacterial meningitis.

-\ Please note that the TDSHS requires at least one meningococcal vaccination between grades 7 and 12, and state guidelines recommend this vaccination be administered between age 11 and 12, with a booster dose at 16 years of age.
+Note: DSHS requires at least one meningococcal vaccination on or after the student's 11th birthday, unless the student received the vaccine at age 10.
 Also note that entering college students must show, with limited exception, evidence of receiving a bacterial meningitis vaccination within the five-year period prior to enrolling in and taking courses at an institution of higher education.
 Please see the school nurse for more information, as this may affect a student who wishes to enroll in a dual credit course taken off campus.

-[Also refer to Immunizations for more information.]
+[See Immunization for more information.]